This is the big one!

 I've tried to list as many great quantitative finance books as I can.

-The lists cover general quant finance, careers guides, interview prep, quant trading, mathematics, statistical analysis and programming in C++, Python and R.
+The lists cover general quant finance, careers guides, interview prep, quant trading, mathematics, numerical methods and programming in C++, Python, Excel, MatLab and R.

 These books also make much better bedtime reading than graduate texts on stochastic calculus...

-On top of needing to be aware of capital markets and how they function, the mathematics of derivatives pricing and quantitative trading methods, being able to program in C++ and possibly Python, you also need to ace that quant interview!
+On top of needing to be aware of capital markets and how they function, the mathematics of derivatives pricing and quantitative trading methods, being able to program in C++ and possibly Python, you also need to study how to ace that quant interview!

 The following books are fantastic resources for getting you prepared.
 Make sure you study not only the content of the brainteasers, but also try deconstructing how they're put together and what you're really being asked.

 - Heard on The Street: Quantitative Questions from Wall Street Job Interviews - Timothy Crack